 In many cases changes in family and generic status and species synonymies caused species names to change from those in the keys.
-Species names used in this report are those listed in Hawaiian Terrestrial Arthropod Checklist Third Edition (Nishida 1997).
+Species names used in this report are those listed in Hawaiian Terrestrial Arthropod Checklist Third Edition (Nishida 1997) unless a recent major taxonomic revision was available.